It’s useful to rotate a range of different types of cooking methods to ensure that your diet remains varied and enjoyable!

 The raclette grill is another popular cooking style that originated in Switzerland and makes for a great way to enjoy food at a dinner party.

-Roasting is a popular cooking method – as a nation we can probably all relate to a Sunday Roast Dinner – all those incredibly delicious roast potatoes and parsnips!
+Roasting is a popular cooking method – as a nation we can probably all relate to a Sunday Roast Dinner – all those incredibly delicious roasted potatoes and parsnips!

 Roasting usually involves coating the meat in some oil before putting it in the oven.